rsvim/rsvim.github.io/versioned_docs/version-0.1.2/manual/basic_usage/first_steps_in_rsvim.md

 ```

 :::note
-The initial `:` indicates starting the "command-line" mode, the last `<Enter>` indicates confirming the input ex command and returning back to normal mode
+The first `:` indicates starting the "command-line" mode, the last `<Enter>` indicates confirming the input ex command and returning back to normal mode
 :::

 Now you can go on with other works.